asqwerty666/slurm-modpy/README.md

  - dependency

 Each of these keys corresponds to a directive for *sbatch* and the full set allows us to do a lot of things.
 The dictionary could be only partially defined.
 Actually you could use a completely empty dictionary as input.
 For the missing keys a constructor function is called so defaults values could be loaded.
 The **send_batch()** function generates a script according with the supplied info and launch it.
 The output of the function is the *job_id* of the launched job, so you could use it to build a dependency for another job or just monitoring it.

+Aditionally, if the input dictionary include a **True** value for the key *test*, the slurm scripts are wrote to disk but not executed.
+Note that the default value for testing is **False**.

 ## Usage